|Born||in Mexico City, Distrito Federal, Mexico|

 Kate was the voice of Sally Carrera in the Spanish version of Pixar/Disney's Cars (2006) and will soon appear in the animated Rio (2011)_ as a bird/wife to George Lopez.
 She made her crossover debut on television in the U.S. in the Golden Globe-nominated PBS series American Family (2002) alongside Edward James Olmos.

-She is currently developing a project for television, which she hopes will showcase her love of extreme sports.
-She published in Mexico her first novel called "Tuya" based on her screenplay, and it's now in its third printing.
+She is developing a project for television, which she hopes will showcase her love of extreme sports.
+She published her first novel "Tuya," which is based on her screenplay, and it is now in its third printing.

 - IMDb Mini Biography By: Mariana